Making garments, travel itineraries and food.

 I make recipes that highlight provenance, swap options, ratio sizing and the reasons behind technique.

-Seasonal tastes memory-invoking flavours that return me to a travel location completes the circle.
+Memory-invoking flavours that return me to a travel location completes the circle.
 It’s nourishment, yes—but also a quiet ritual of creativity, care, and connection.
 A way to honour where I’ve been, what I’ve learned, and who I’m feeding.